AdelolaBadejo/LITA-Class-Project-on-Sales-Data-Analysis-Documentation/README.md

  #### Insights

  - Average sales per product was calculated using the formular Averageif with shirt having the highest average sales of 326.56 and socks having the least 121.82
- - Total revenue per region was calculated using the formular Sumif and the region with the most revenue generated is the South region which generated 927820 Revenue
+ - Total revenue per region was calculated using the formular Sumif and the region with the most revenue generated is the South region which generated 927820 revenue
- - The top selling product is the shoes and followed by the shirts and then the hats whlie the least selling product is the socks
+ - The top selling product is the shoes followed by the shirts and then the hats whlie the least selling product is the socks
  - The region with the most sales is the South and it has the highest quantity of products sold
  - In the year 2023, the month of febuary is the most performimg month with a total sales of 2247,500 while in the yaer 2024 the most performing month is also febuary with a total sales of 298,800